macayaven/langfuse-fork/customization/langfuse_fork.md

 ## 🧪 CI / Automation

 This repo include a GitHub Action to lint shell scripts and Docker Compose of the `customization/` folder:
-- `.github/workflows/onboarding-lint.yml` – Lints shell scripts and Compose config
+- `.github/workflows/customization-lint.yml` – Lints shell scripts and Compose config

+I still need to figure out the best way to maintain this fork and keep it in sync with upstream.

 ---